-First, I want to thank you and Dallas for doing what you do.
 Since completing a Whole30 in January 2013, I have been eating (mostly) clean and have never felt better.
 My family and friends have noticed a difference and are always curious about my eating habits; however, I’m not sure the best way to lead them in the right direction without sounding self-righteous.
 This is especially true for my parents, who have both been overweight their entire adult lives.
 It’s a very touchy subject and one that most people don’t like taking advice about — especially if they’ve tried every “diet” under the sun over the years.
 How do I talk to my family about how to change their food habits without hurting their feelings or preaching? –L.R., Dallas, TX

 When people first discover something so amazing, something so life-changing as the Whole30, they do have the tendency to preach, proselytize, and otherwise annoy the crap out of anyone within a 100-foot radius.
 (We sure did, when we first figured it out.)
 The program has helped you so tremendously, and there are people in your life who so desperately need it… your first instinct is to tie them to a chair and verbally waterboard them with details until they agree to give the program a try.
 (Okay, maybe you wouldn’t go that far… but I’ve got some friends and family members for whom I would seriously consider that technique.)